 While packaged breakfast cereals may look like a healthy option, in reality most cereals are laden with sugar.
 Not only does this add to the overall calories consumed, but it can lead to a mid-morning sugar slump which will have you craving more.
 Instead, try starting your morning with a bowl of low-GI porridge, which is not only packed with nutrients but is a good source of slow-release energy that will fill you up quicker and keep you feeling full for longer.

-Pure fruit spread instead of jam and preserves
+Pure fruit spread instead of jam

 If you prefer to start your mornings with a few slices of toast, it may be worthwhile substituting jam and marmalades for a healthier spread.
 While most fruit jams are packed with added sugars or chemical sweeteners, pure fruit spreads are sweetened only with sugars that occur naturally in fruits.
 Because of this, they deliver the same sweet taste only with fewer calories and no artificial additives.